tatools/demo-python/README.md

 How to install?
 ===============
 1. Create separate virtual environment with Python 3.5.x.
-2. Run `pip install -r requirements.txt` to install required Python's dependencies.
+2. Run `pip install -r requirements-dev.txt` to install required Python's dependencies.

-Howe to run automated tests?
+How to run automated tests?
 ============================
-Run `py.test demo_python_at` within your virtual environment.
+1. Run `py.test demo_python_at` within your virtual environment.
+2. Run `py.test --cov=demo_python_at tests/` within your virtual environment to run tests with coverage.

 How to validate my changes?
 ===========================